phile314/mcco-projects/project1/README.txt

 DOCUMENTATION
 ==========

 See Doc/Doc.pdf for the complete documentation.
+See also the haddock documentation.

 The features section of the pdf is copied here as requested on the course website.

 Features:
   - Error messages generation